 - We recognise that children who have a Social Worker may have needed this due to abuse, neglect, and complex family circumstances, and that this potentially leaves them vulnerable to further harm.
 We also recognise that research shows that children who have a Social Worker, or have had a Social Worker, are at risk of lower educational outcomes than their peers. - When we are alerted to a pupil in our academy having a Social Worker, the Designated Safeguarding Lead will inform other staff in the academy on a case-by-case basis in order to ensure the best interests of the pupil are being considered with regards to their safety, welfare and educational outcomes.
-This may include classroom staff, pastoral and support staff, and/or admin staff. - The welfare and educational needs of our pupils with Social Workers, and those who have historically had a Social Worker, will be regularly reviewed by the Designated Safeguarding Lead to support teaching staff to provide additional academic support, as required, to promote their academic achievement.
-Identified pupils will be discussed at weekly vulnerable pupil meetings where any actions will be recorded and carried out within a specific timeframe.
+This may include classroom staff, pastoral and support staff, and/or admin staff.

+• The welfare and educational needs of our pupils with Social Workers, and those who have historically had a Social Worker, will be regularly reviewed by the Designated Safeguarding Lead to support teaching staff to provide additional academic support, as required, to promote their academic achievement.
+We hold weekly vulnerable pupil meetings and regular Inclusion Team meetings.
+Pupil progress meetings are held regularly and senior leaders monitor actions and interventions are agreed, and how they are implemented and tracked.
+We will also work closely with the Virtual School Head and engage with any information and guidance arising from their strategic oversight of attendance, attainment and progress of all children with a Social Worker.

-Peer on peer abuse
+Child on child abuse